Heliomotion solar tracker questions

 The tracker has an integrated GPS module used to determine the local time, date, latitude and longitude.
 Using this information the tracker calculates the sun’s position in the sky in order to follow it.

-Solar tracking increases energy yield by 30-60% per year, compared with a stationary panel facing south with an ideal tilt.
-The energy increase depends on the latitude where the installation is located, from +25% at the northern equinox to +60% in Scandinavia.
+Solar tracking increases energy yield by 25-50% per year, compared with a stationary panel facing south with an ideal tilt.
+The energy increase depends on the latitude where the installation is located, from +25% at the northern equinox to +50% in Scandinavia.
 The extra energy is generated in the morning and in the evening which matches the consumption curve of a typical household much more efficiently than a static system which peaks at solar noon – often when everyone is out of the house.

 In a snowy climate, the foundation column should be at least 1 metre above ground level to prevent the tracker from getting stuck in the snow during winter.
 As the panels are at a steep angle in the tracker’s morning and evening positions, most snow falls off the unit and there is usually no need to remove the snow manually.
 As an added safety feature, the tracker will pause tracking if it is unable to move, for example due to excessive snow or vegetation blocking its path.
 Remove the obstacles and the tracker will automatically resume normal operation within a few hours.